sabahhussen555/stepper-motor-project/README.md

 ![XUC5e](https://user-images.githubusercontent.com/47756597/148477717-e5370f8b-ae02-409a-81ae-c0ef1a0d589c.gif)

 ## Stepper Motor
 **Stepper Motor** is a brushless electromechanical device which converts the train of electric pulses applied at their excitation windings into precisely defined step-by-step mechanical shaft rotation.
-The shaft of the motor rotates through a fixed angle for each discrete pulse.
-This rotation can be linear or angular.It gets one step movement for a single pulse input.
+The shaft of the motor rotates through a fixed angle for each discrete pulse. which gives a full rotation into a number of steps.
-The number of input pulses given to the motor decides the **step angle** which the stepper motor shaft turns for each pulse and hence the position of motor shaft is controlled by controlling the number of pulses.
+The number of input pulses (steps) given to the motor decides the **step angle** which the stepper motor shaft turns for each pulse and hence the position and direction of motor shaft are controlled by controlling the number of pulses.

 ![stepper motor](https://user-images.githubusercontent.com/95941849/147379304-ef29ea37-f780-46b5-a4c7-88927878e84a.png)